aptech/docs/docs/CR-besselj.rst

     y = besselj(n, x);

     /*
-    ** Plot the output of the first and third order Bessel ** functions
+    ** Plot the output of the first and second order Bessel ** functions
     */
     plotXY(x, y);